TuckerBWieland/11ty_portfolio/README.md

 **New Section**: Create component in `src/_includes/components/` + include in `src/index.njk`

+## Analytics Setup

+This site uses PostHog for analytics with a Cloudflare Worker proxy for privacy.

+### Environment Variables

+On Cloudflare Pages, add `POSTHOG_KEY` in Settings → Environment Variables.

+This key is safe to expose; it only writes events.

+### Local Development

+Analytics are only loaded in production when `POSTHOG_KEY` is set.

 ## Development Guide

 See `CODING_GUIDE.md` for comprehensive development patterns, design system, and